hakancankul/tmdb-bronze-to-silver-pipeline/README.md

 3. At the end, a ready-to-query **Silver** layer is generated for analysis.

 ## How to Start
+First, bring up the Docker environment.
+To do this, navigate to the directory where the docker-compose.yaml file is located and run:
 ```bash
 cd 01_airflow_spark_minio
 docker-compose up -d --build